Code-Institute-Submissions/Themanintheback-Project2_MayResub/README.md

 - ## Code

-    - The structure of the JS code came from code on a Youtube video found [her](https://www.youtube.com/watch?v=RwFeg0cEZvQ&t=559s)
+    - The structure of the JS code came from a coder on a Youtube video found [her](https://www.youtube.com/watch?v=RwFeg0cEZvQ&t=559s)

     - Styling of the buttons was taken from the Love Maths Project.

 - ## Content

-    - Icons at the top of the and icons for the buttons where taken from Font Awesome.
+    - The Icons at the top of the page (person and compter) and buttons where taken from Font Awesome.